microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 4. Skip the tutorial, and click on 'Connect'.
 5. You have now connected to your Dev Box!

+### PreRequisite ( Skip if you have already logged in once into your Dev Box)
+> *Before enabling the tunnel, you MUST log into the Dev Box at least once using any client (e.g., browser, Windows App, Remote Desktop client).
+This step is mandatory after each shutdown and restart to establish the required user session for setting up the tunnel.
+Once logged in, you can disconnect from the Dev Box.*
+> *You DO NOT need to log in every time you enable or connect to the tunnel — only after a shutdown or restart.*

+### Create and Enable the Dev Box Tunnel

 ## 2. Connect to your Dev Box using a Dev Box Tunnel.
 1. Close your Dev Box session.
 Open VS Code on your machine.